Private Letter Rulings and Tax Opinions

 Because of the substantial cost of not only paying for the ruling, but also the need to hire professionals to request the ruling, most taxpayers perform due diligence to ascertain whether the ruling is likely the be granted.
 A request for a private letter ruling is usually preceded by a short memo that states the relevant facts, the issues involving the uncertainty, and the specific ruling that is being requested, so that it can be discussed with business executives and lawyers, to assess the likelihood that it will be granted.
 One factor to consider is whether there is a similar letter ruling favorable to another taxpayer, since it indicates that the ruling will likely be approved, especially if it is the same type of transaction under similar sets of facts.
 By the same token, an unfavorable letter ruling like the taxpayer's proposed transaction would indicate that a ruling for the taxpayer will not likely be approved.

 A pre-ruling conference is conducted because if the ruling request is denied, then the taxpayer may have to pay a substantial fee, which may be avoided if the request is withdrawn, but, then, the IRS will send an audit alert to the field office that covers the jurisdiction of the taxpayer, alerting the field office that a request for the ruling was made, then denied, and that the taxpayer withdrew the request.

-A letter ruling will more likely be requested if the request is likely to be granted; otherwise, the taxpayer will probably forgo the request to avoid any fees and to prevent any audit alerts being issued to the field office.
+A letter ruling may be requested if the request is likely to be granted; otherwise, the taxpayer will likely forgo the request to avoid paying fees and to prevent any audit alerts being issued to the field office.